-SunStream is owned by AgriBank, Farm Credit Mid-America, ACA, Compeer Financial, ACA and CentRic Technology Group (CTC).
+SunStream is owned by AgriBank FCB, Compeer Financial, ACA and the CTC.
 CTC is a collaboration of certain AgriBank District Associations.
 The ownership rights held by the CTC are further divided amongst the Association members of the CTC based on an agreed upon formula.

-Revenue from our owners was \$33.4 million or 92% of total revenue for the year ended December 31, 2021, compared to \$22.9 million or 94% for the period from inception on April 1, 2020 to December 31, 2021.
-There were no accounts receivable from our owners at December 31, 2021.
-The previously remaining stock receivable of \$7.5 million was collected from our owners on January 4, 2021.
+Revenue from our owners was \$49.1 million or 89.6% of total revenue for the year ended December 31, 2024, \$43.6 million or 89.2% of total revenue for the year ended December 31, 2023, and \$40.4 million or 88.7% for the for the year ended December 31, 2022.
+There were no accounts receivable from our owners at December 31, 2024.

-As discussed in Note 6 to the financial statements, we may borrow from AgriBank, in the form of a line of credit, to fund our operations and capital expenditures.
+As discussed in Note 6 to the financial statements, we borrow from AgriBank, in the form of a line of credit, to fund our operations and capital expenditures.
 We purchase various services from AgriBank including, but not limited to: travel, audit, facilities, human resources, and legal.
-The total cost of services we purchased from AgriBank was \$1.9 million for the year ended December 31, 2021, compared to \$1.7 million for the period from inception on April 1, 2020 to December 31, 2020.
-SunStream subleases office space from AgriBank, included in "Occupancy and equipment" on the Statement of Comprehensive Income, and tenant fees of \$794 thousand were paid to AgriBank during the year ended December 31, 2021, compared to \$584 thousand for the period from inception on April 1, 2020 to December 31, 2020.
-The sublease expires on October 31, 2026 and there is no option to extend.
+The total cost of services we purchased from AgriBank was \$1.6 million for the years ended December 31, 2024, December 31, 2023, and December 31, 2022.

+SunStream subleases office space from AgriBank, included in "Occupancy and equipment" on the Statement of Comprehensive Income, and tenant fees of \$842.0 thousand were paid to AgriBank during the year ended December 31, 2024, \$809.4 thousand were paid to AgriBank during the year ended December 31, 2023, and \$809.4 thousand during the year ended December 31, 2022. and there is no option to extend.

 We purchase human resource, benefit, payroll, and workforce management services from Farm Credit Foundations, a service entity included in the AgriBank District.
-The total cost of services purchased from Farm Credit Foundations was \$157 thousand for the year ended December 31, 2021, compared to \$122 thousand from the period from inception on April 1, 2020 to December 31, 2020.
-Our investment in Foundations was \$16 thousand at December 31, 2021.
+The total cost of services purchased from Farm Credit Foundations was \$289.0 thousand during the year ended December 31, 2024, \$196.6 thousand during the year ended December 31, 2023, and \$173.5 thousand during the year ended December 31, 2022.
+Our investment in Foundations did not change and was \$16.0 thousand at December 31, 2024.